 Immediately advise your supervisor of any known or potential security risks and/or suspicious conduct of employees, or guests of the county.
-Safety and security are the responsibility of all employees, and we rely on you to help us keep the county offices and property secure.
+Safety and security are the responsibility of all employees and we rely on you to help us keep the organization secure.